tgerg/powerai/README.md

-# PowerAI — AI-Powered Analytics Dashboard
+# Power AI — AI-Powered Analytics Dashboard

 A full-stack web application that lets non-technical users query, visualize, and dashboard their data using plain English — no SQL required.